Skip to content

 What is the current ENERGY perpetual futures funding rate?

-The live Energy Index (ENERGY) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing ENERGY perps.
+The live Energy Index (ENERGY) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists ENERGY perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

 Which exchange has the lowest ENERGY perp trading fees?